A new catchphrase is circulating on campus: engineering diplomacy.

-The goal was to submit proposals for consideration to the State Department’s Diplomacy Lab, a public-private partnership that enables America’s diplomats to “course-source” research and innovation from students and faculty across the United States.
+At the end of the semester each team submits proposals for consideration to the State Department’s Diplomacy Lab, a public-private partnership that enables America’s diplomats to course-source research and innovation from students and faculty across the United States.

-Freshmen Emily Jin, who’s studying computer science, and Abegayle De Castro, majoring in civil engineering, considered water diplomacy between India and Pakistan under the current Indus Water Treaty, one of the most successful water-sharing endeavors in the world despite being riddled with conflict.
+Freshmen Emily Jin, who’s studying computer science, and Abegayle De Castro, studying civil engineering, tackled water diplomacy between India and Pakistan under the current Indus Water Treaty, one of the most successful water-sharing endeavors in the world despite being riddled with conflict.